hbkworld/streaming-spec/streaming.md

   - "V"; No timestamps, values only.
 This pattern is used only for synchronous values.
   - "TV"; One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.
   - "TB"; One timestamp per signal block.
 The timestamp corresponds to the first sample in the signal block.
-  - "TXAV"; Timestamp, First $x$ coordinate $x_0$ followed by one dimensional array of values $y_0, y_1.. y_n$.
-  One dimensional arrays carry several values in another dimension (domain) but time, like frequency.
-  Before sending any data the `patternDetails` meta information has to be send once.
-  Both dimensions have the `valueType` described in the `data` meta inforation.
-  - "TAP"; Timesatmp, Multidimensional array or array of points.
-Before sending any data the `patternDetails` meta information has to be send once.
+  - "TAP"; Timestamp and array of points.
+Before sending any data the `patternDetails` meta information has to be send once to allow interpretation of data.

 -`"endian"`: Describes the byte endianess of the [Signal Data](#signal-data) and timestamps, either